La Trenda's Classes

 • Or wipe the pet with a damp cloth often then make sure the feet are dry

-• If have a yard, try to remove or be sure to stop planting anything that pollinates
+• If you have a yard, try to remove or be sure to stop planting anything that pollinates

 • Use St Augustine grass because it doesn't pollinate and/or use rocks or other landscaping that won't exacerbate allergies